 All About Breadcrumbs

-Types of Breadcrumbs
+Two Types of Breadcrumbs

 There are two main types of breadcrumbs, fresh and dried.
 Fresh breadcrumbs are made from freshly baked bread that is ground or processed into small pieces.
 They have a moist texture and a mild, slightly sweet flavor.
-They are often used to coat fried or baked foods, such as chicken cutlets, fish fillets, or vegetables.
-Fresh breadcrumbs can also be used to thicken sauces, soups, and stews.

 Dried breadcrumbs, also known as panko, are made from bread that has been baked until it is dry and then ground into fine crumbs.
 They have a light, airy texture and a mild flavor.
-They are often used as a coating for fried foods, such as chicken nuggets, fish sticks, and onion rings because they create a crisp crust and absorb less oil.
+They are often used as a coating for fried foods, such as chicken nuggets, fish sticks, and onion rings, because they create a crisp crust and absorb less oil.
 They can also be used to top casseroles, gratins, and other baked dishes.

 Added Ingredients